 The current recipient of the UMIH Graduate Fellowship is Jacqueline Jordaan.
 Jordaan is a PhD student in the Department of Anthropology, with a focus on Heritage Studies.
 Her research delves into how the African past is presented, understood, and valued, inspired by the #RhodesMustFall movement in South Africa. #RhodesMustFall, like other international movements such as #BlackLivesMatter, calls attention to racial inequality through the topic of representation.
 The #RhodesMustFall movement highlights a public misunderstanding and alienation with South Africa’s African past.

-We wish last year's Fellow, Sardana Nikolaeva, well with his research and future endeavours.
+We wish last year's Fellow, Krista Barclay, well with her research and future endeavours.

 Candidates will be required to submit an application to the Director at the University of Manitoba Institute for the Humanities that will include:

 1. a.
 A cover letter (maximum 1000 words) that describes the status of the applicant’s research